Mbed-TLS/TF-PSA-Crypto/README.md

     ctest

-The test suites need Python to be built and Perl to be executed.
+The test suites need Python to be built.
 If you don't have one of these installed, you'll want to disable the test suites with:

     cmake -DENABLE_TESTING=Off /path/to/tf/psa/crypto/source